heshamelmasry77/utt-front/docs/contents/articles/091-downloads/index.md

 template: article.jade
 ---

-If you have problems installing node.js and/or other tools to build and run Utt on your machine and you just want to download html/js/css files, you can find links for download on this page.
+If you have problems installing node.js and/or other tools to build and run BlurAdmin on your machine and you just want to download html/js/css files, you can find links for download on this page.

 Development (non-compressed) files can be found in `{ARCHIVE_ROOT}/blur-admin-{VERSION}/dev-release` directory.
 Compressed files are in `{ARCHIVE_ROOT}/blur-admin-{VERSION}/release` directory.
 Then you can just open `index.html` to view your local version.